dyo/dyo/README.md

 		true
 	)

-// which us to do something like function DoesOneThing (component, arg1, arg2) {
+// which allows us to do something like function DoesOneThing (component, arg1, arg2) {
 	// ... do something with arg1 and arg2
 	// 'this' is the element that triggered the event